wetware-foundation/tools/chat.md

 + "Find the best keywords for [topic] social media optimization"

-## Here are 10 interesting ChatGPT use cases
+## Here are 10 interesting Chat use cases

 1. Connect your ChatGPT with your Whatsapp.
 Link: http://bit.ly/3ZfmyzC